shubhamrgandhi/NeuCube/README.md

-# NeuCube Python
+# NeuCube

-This repository contains python implemented code for NeuCube that can be used for EEG data classification.
+This repository contains python implemented code for NeuCube that can be used to model spatio-temporal data.